What you need to know

 Your contribution can’t be changed (increased or decreased) during the year unless you experience a qualifying life event (e.g., the birth of a child) and notify Your Benefits Resources (YBR) of the change within 30 days of the event.

-The YBR team can answer your questions about qualifying life events and if you can change your contribution election as a result.
+The YBR team can answer your questions about qualifying life events and whether you can change your contribution election as a result.

 Eligible health care expenses